geotrev/bulba/README.md

 Note that omdomdom is a peer dependency of rotom (similar to `react-dom` for `react`).
 Make sure it is included on the page as shown above.

-### Type Checking and Debugging

-The development (unminified) build of Rotom will include component property type checking.
-This feature is omitted in the production build.

 ## Browser Support

-Rotom will work as-is in all major browsers, except IE11.
-The package contains no polyfills.
+The npm and browser bundles will work in all major browsers, except IE11.
+The package contains no explicit polyfills.

 Use the below polyfills to achieve IE11 support.
 Include them once in your app (or page) before importing Rotom.

 - [Symbols](https://github.com/zloirock/core-js) (import via npm as `core-js/features/symbol`)
 - [Web Components](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs)

+You will also need to run the bundle through ES5 transpilation for things like arrow functions.

 ## Performance

-Performance is taken seriously.
-Both renderers use performant reconciliation algorithms to change content on a page.
+Both the string and JSX libraries use performant reconciliation algorithms to change content on a page.

 However, as good as the performance is, it isn't perfect, so changes are always welcome!